grnet/snf-image-creator/docs/usage.rst

  * Name: A short name for the image (ex.
 "Slackware")
  * Description: An one-line description for the image (ex.
 "Slackware Linux 14.0 with KDE")
+ * VirtIO: A directory that hosts VirtIO drivers (for Windows images only)
  * Registration Type: Private or Public

 After confirming, the image will be extracted, uploaded to the storage service